Burnt Oak: History

 Similarly, an area known as Orange Hill existed closer to the outskirts of Mill Hill, giving its name to Orange Hill Road.
 This area took its name from Orange Hill House, which in turn was possibly named to celebrate the accession of William of Orange in 1689.
 The building which now stands at the site, once the site of St Rose's Convent, was built in 1881 for a Mr Ruddock.

 The area was largely rural, having few buildings except for pubs such as the Bald Faced Stag, Royal Oak, Prince of Wales, and Load of Hay, which catered to travellers.
 However, there were a handful of shops by the 1890s; a post office and grocery run by George and William Plumb, a bakery run by Caller & Poole, as well as James Huggett the greengrocer.
 A new school had been opened in 1884, later being replaced by a larger school housing up to 300 students in 1901.
 The Metropolitan Electric Tramway along Edgware Road to Cricklewood opened in 1905, but the population remained small, being around in 1921.

-Burnt Oak would begin to become urbanised after Burnt Oak station on London Underground's Northern line opened on 27 October 1924.
+Burnt Oak would begin to become urbanised after Burnt Oak (for Watling) station on London Underground's Northern line opened on 27 October 1924.
 Plans to open the tube station had existed since 1913, but were postponed due to the First World War; initially proposed names differed, including Sheves Hill, Orange Hill, and Goldbeaters.
 The station was first open on weekdays with a small booking hall suitable for a rural area.
 The Underground Electric Railways Company of London constructed a new road, Watling Avenue, known as Mill Hill Avenue until 1927.
 This was to link to Edgware Road, and originally for transporting soil and materials for the construction of the tube station.
 At 100 Watling Avenue, the first remotely controlled electrical substation in the country was constructed, which was able to power the railway line while being controlled remotely from Golders Green.
+It was the country's largest automatic substation at the time of its construction and the first to be purpose-built for a railway.
+The building, designed in a similar art deco style to much the 1920s–1930s buildings along Burnt Oak's main parades, is disused but still stands today as of the year of its centenary.